Sign up for our newsletters and digests to get news, expert articles, and tips on SEO

 The great thing about Chrome developers tools is that all the changes are applied in the user browsers and don’t affect other users.
 They’ll be gone once you hit the Refresh button.
 The tool can be used to debug any code error, not just those related to JavaScript.
 So, should you have any issues with your website’s CSS, the tool will come in handy as well.

-An easy way to discover all CSS and JS-related errors on your site is to launch a website audit.
-If you are an SE Ranking user, you’ll need to check several sections of the Website Audit’s Issue Report: JavaScript, CSS and HTTP Status Codes.
+An easy way to test Javascript for SEO and discover all JS-related errors on your site is to launch a technical SEO audit.
+If you are an SE Ranking user, you’ll need to check several sections of the Website Audit’s Issue Report: JavaScript and HTTP Status Codes.

 JavaScript and CSS issues